Stop Suing Valve

 What about the US lawsuit and consumers?

 The US case (In re Valve Antitrust Litigation) has a publisher/developer class (opt-out deadline September 2, 2025, has passed) and a separate consumer class for people who purchased PC games via Steam.
-The court appointed Cohen Milstein as Interim Lead Class Counsel for the consumer class in May 2025; that part of the case is ongoing.
+The court appointed Cohen Milstein as Interim Lead Class Counsel for the consumer class in May 2025.
+In August 2025 the court granted a voluntary dismissal without prejudice for three named consumer plaintiffs, who are no longer class representatives for the putative consumer class but may remain as absent class members; other aspects of the consumer class are still proceeding.
 For official information and any consumer opt-out or deadlines, see valvepublisherclassaction.com and the court-authorised notices.

 What about the 30% commission?